Effects of Turbulent Energy Exchange between Electrons and Ions on Global Temperature Profiles

 We now examine reactor-relevant cases using ITER- and SPARC-like conditions.
 In both cases, the parameters $c_a$ for $a=e,i$ are adjusted using simulation results reported in Refs.~\cite{Howard, Fernandez}.
 Here, the boundary is set at $\rho = 0.9$ to exclude the complex physics in the H-mode pedestal region.
 In addition, while the reference studies consider deuterium-tritium plasmas, this work treats ions as a single species.
 Figures~\ref{fig:ITER} and \ref{fig:SPARC} show the results under the ITER Baseline and SPARC standard H-mode scenarios, respectively.
 Collisional energy transfer from alpha-heated electrons to ions is expected to be essential to maintain a high ion temperature.
 In addition, ITG turbulence is dominant, and the turbulent energy flux for ions $\mathcal{E}^{\rm turb}_i$ exceeds the flux for electrons $\mathcal{E}^{\rm turb}_e$.
 Accordingly, the turbulence transfers energy from ions to electrons($S^{\rm turb}_i<0$), opposite to the collisional one($S^{\rm coll}_i>0$).
 The model of turbulent energy exchange described in Eq.~(\ref{eq:TEE}) indicates that the exchange depends on the energy fluxes, which represent the amount of energy crossing a magnetic flux surface per unit area.
 Although the total cumulative power is larger in ITER than in SPARC, the turbulent energy exchange $S^{\rm turb}_a (a=e, i)$ is larger in SPARC because its smaller device size leads to larger energy fluxes.
 For the plasmas inside $\rho=0.9$, the cumulative power for turbulent energy transfer from ions to electrons $P^{\rm turb}_e(\rho=0.9)(=-P^{\rm turb}_i(\rho=0.9))$ is 1.7~MW in ITER and 0.85~MW in SPARC.
 This effect, however, is largely compensated by a slight increase in the temperature difference across the minor radius, which enhances the collisional energy exchange $S_a^{\rm coll}(a=e, i)$.
 Then, the cumulative power for the collisional energy exchange $P^{\rm coll}_i(\rho=0.9)$ increases by 1.0~MW in ITER and 0.69~MW in SPARC.
 Consequently, the net energy exchange between electrons and ions remains nearly unchanged.
 These results indicate that, for high-density plasmas relevant to future fusion reactors, the modification of the temperature profiles due to turbulent energy exchange is relatively small.
 Nevertheless, in smaller devices such as SPARC, the turbulent contribution in the energy exchange can become relatively more significant.
 In this study, the impact of turbulent energy exchange on steady-state temperature profiles is investigated.
 As long as the heating powers for ions and electrons do not differ drastically (e.g., by less than a factor of two), the contribution of turbulent energy exchange remains small.
 However, when large disparities in the heating or energy fluxes of electrons and ions occur, turbulent energy exchange becomes comparable to, or even exceeds, the collisional contribution, substantially altering the temperature profiles.
 These results highlight scenarios in which turbulent energy exchange must be incorporated for accurate reactor-scale predictions.
 It is worthwhile to investigate the impact of turbulent energy exchange in plasma start-up scenarios, where electron heating is dominated by Ohmic heating and ions are heated solely through energy transfer from electrons.\cite{Hoppe}.
+As a future task, it remains to validate the results using the MMM-calibrated BgB model by performing gyrokinetic simulations over the entire minor radius.
+In addition, since the plasma start-up phases are inherently non-steady-state, further investigation is required to properly address this regime.